Tommy Condell

-Thomas Condell is a professional Canadian football coach who is the offensive coordinator for the Ottawa Redblacks of the Canadian Football League (CFL).
+Thomas Condell is a professional Canadian football coach who is the offensive coordinator for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He is a Grey Cup champion having won as an assistant coach with the Toronto Argonauts in 2017.
 He played college football as a wide receiver for the Lock Haven Bald Eagles and Cortland Red Dragons.

 Coaching career

 Early coaching career

 Condell began his coaching career at Illinois Wesleyan University as a running backs coach for the Titans in 1995.
 In 1996, he spent time as an assistant coach for the Arena Football League's Albany Firebirds in the spring before moving to Hamilton College that same year in the fall.
 After that, he was hired by Jeff Reinebold in 1997 to serve as the special teams coordinator for the Winnipeg Blue Bombers of the Canadian Football League.
 He stayed there for one season before moving back to college football.

 In 1998, Condell joined the McNeese State Cowboys program as the team's tight ends coach and assistant offensive line coach, giving him his first opportunity in NCAA Division I. He spent two years there before moving to the Stephen F. Austin Lumberjacks as the receivers coach and pass game coordinator in 2000.
-In 2001, he got his first opportunity as a coordinator with a college football team as he became the special teams coordinator for the Louisiana-Monroe Indians.
+In 2001, he got his first opportunity as a coordinator with a college football team as he became the special teams coordinator for the Louisiana–Monroe Indians.
 After one year with Louisiana-Monroe, he was promoted to offensive coordinator and served in that capacity in 2002 and 2003.